copyleftdev/rc-tax-services/README.md

 ## Disclaimer

-- **Prototype**: This code is a reference example—not fully production-grade (no advanced auth, multi-region DB, etc.).
+- **Prototype**: Not fully production-grade (no advanced auth, multi-region DB, etc.).
-- **Scaling**: For truly massive traffic, you might add caching, replication, or more robust logic.
+- **Scaling**: For truly massive traffic, add caching, replication, or advanced logic.
-- **Real Data**: Adjust field definitions for your actual county or governmental needs.
+- **Real Data**: Adjust field definitions for real government/agency needs.

 ---

 ## Conclusion

-**rc-tax-services** demonstrates a **middle finger** to those who claim only monstrous, overpriced software can serve government agencies effectively. **Yes**, you can do better: simpler architecture, Rust or similarly efficient languages, direct Postgres usage, and thorough load testing can deliver blazing-fast solutions on modest hardware—**in just days.**
+**rc-tax-services** is a **middle finger** to the idea that only huge, overpriced software can serve government agencies effectively. **Yes**, you can do better: simpler architecture, Rust or similarly efficient languages, direct Postgres usage, and thorough load testing for blazing-fast solutions on modest hardware—**in just days**.

-Stop overpaying for bloated solutions.
-Build something lean, test it thoroughly, and keep your government agency’s software from turning into an endless money pit.
+Stop overpaying for bloated solutions. **Build something lean**, test thoroughly, and spare your government agency from endless money pits.